yamchips/issue-tracker/Learning-notes.md

 If there is no searchParams, we set the current page to 10.

+**\_rsc**

+In Chrome dev tools, we can see the request like this:
+`http://localhost:3000/?page=6&\_rsc=14z8i`.
+The \_rsc part is automatically added by Next.js when it fetches a server-rendered component behind the scene.
+This parameter tells the server that the request is for React Server Component data, not a full page reload.

+### Paginate issues page

+Add Pagination component to list/page.tsx.
+First we add page as an attribute to searchParams.
+Then we add page to the destruction clause.
+Then we parse the page and get number, also we need to count the total number.
+In prisma query, we add `skip` and `take` attribute to get the data.
+Finally we set the three attributes of Pagination component.

 ## Further work

 1. Update the status of an issue in edit issue page